The information on this page may change.

 You must do one of the following before you take time away from your studies or as soon as possible after you’ve stopped studying:

-- Start or resume studies within 150 days.
-If you will study at another Designated Learning Institution (DLI) you must change your DLI in the IRCC Secure Account.
-If you return to UM, you will need to change your DLI in the IRCC Secure Account again.
+• Start or resume studies within 150 days.
+If you will study at another Designated Learning Institution (DLI) you must change your DLI.
+Please visit IRCC’s website for more information on changing DLIs.
+If you return to UM, you will need to change your DLI again.
 Ask an Academic Advisor from your faculty if you will need to reapply to UM in order to return and if the credits you earned elsewhere can be transferred back to UM or count towards your program requirements.

 Contact an International Student Advisor to discuss your options.